Ed Stafford: Exploration and survival career

 Commissioned by Discovery Communications, in August 2012 Stafford filmed a three-part special for Discovery Channel where he was dropped on the uninhabited tropical island of Olorua (18°36′19″S 178°45′15″W) in the Pacific for 60 days with no food or equipment to help him survive.
 "Ed Stafford: Naked and Marooned" was aired on Discovery Channel in the UK in March 2013 and "Naked Castaway" (US version) aired in the USA in April of the same year.
 Stafford's book of the 60 days in isolation was released in the UK (Virgin Books) in June 2014 and was released in the USA (Penguin Books) in September 2014.

 Stafford appears on Discovery Channel in his self-filmed series Marooned with Ed Stafford that is a joint Europe and US Discovery Channel commission.
 The series was followed up by Ed Stafford: Into The Unknown, which follows Stafford on his travels to remote locations to investigate strange and inexplicable markings which have baffled scientists.
 The programme aired on the Discovery Channel UK and its international subsidiaries in the latter part of 2015.

 The series Ed Stafford: Left For Dead, another survival show, premiered in the autumn of 2017.

 A survival show Ed Stafford: First Man Out with a competition format began production in 2018, and premiered in early 2019.
 In the show, Stafford meets one other survival expert each week in a different part of the world where each competes to complete a difficult trek with minimal provisions.
 Stafford's six competitors in season one are: Aldo Kane, (Borneo, episode one), Khen Rhee (Kazakhstan, episode two), Matt Graham (Mongolia, episode three), EJ Snyder (Thailand, episode four), Cat Bigney (Palau, episode five) and John Hudson (India, episode six).
 Series two of First Man Out was filmed entirely in China and premiered in early 2020; Stafford's six competitors in season two are: Will Lord (Bashan, episode one), Josh James (Yunnan Province, episode two), Ky Furneaux (Four Girls Mountain Range, episode three), Matt 'The Juggernaut' Wright (Wanshan Archipelago, episode four), Hakim Isler (Zoige Marshes, episode five) and Xinlei Wu (Aksai Desert, episode six).

 Personal life

 After his Amazon expedition Stafford began a search for his biological parents, whom he managed to track with the help of his sister, Janie.
 He explained, "There had always been this background intrigue.
 I looked for my birth family, not because I needed new parents in my life, but because it's just inherent to want to know."
 From his biological family, he has two younger brothers.

 On 3 September 2016, Stafford married fellow explorer, Laura Bingham in Leicestershire.

-On 6 June 2017 Stafford announced via Twitter that Bingham had given birth to a boy called Ranulph.
-On 26 August 2020, Stafford's wife gave birth to twin girls – Mary and Camilla.
+On 6 June 2017 Stafford announced via Twitter that Bingham had given birth to a boy.
+On 26 August 2020, Stafford's wife gave birth to twin girls.
+On 3 April 2024, Bingham gave birth to their fourth child, a girl.

+In April 2023 Stafford, Bingham and their children moved to Costa Rica.